Why does Schr\"odinger's cat refuse to be quantic

-Moreover, contrary to what was first thought - that $QM$ laws would apply in a statistical sense to a large number of {\textit{identically prepared systems}} - it is known at present that elementary quantum systems are also perfectly described by the laws of Quantum Mechanics.
-Some authors consider this state of affairs as a kind of second quantum revolution, initiated in the last quarter of the XXth century \cite{Gisin1}.
-As for the $QM$ statistical aspects, moreover, deep theorems obtained at a later time in 1967, 2006 and 2009, themselves initiated by the famous {Gleason Theorem} \cite{Gleason}, have elucidated a $QM$ peculiarity which definitely lacks any classical equivalent \cite{KSKC}.
-In effect, the statistical character of a quantum system is \emph{inherent} and manifest in the case of a single and simple quantum entity, in contradistinction to the classical siruation where it always reflects a lack of knowledge on a system endowed with a large number of degrees of freedom.
+Moreover, contrary to what was first thought, that $QM$ laws would apply only in a statistical sense to a large number of {{identically prepared systems}}, it is known at present that elementary quantum systems are also perfectly described by the laws of Quantum Mechanics.
+This state of affairs can even be considered as a kind of second quantum revolution, initiated in the last quarter of the XXth century \cite{Gisin1}.
+Concerning these $QM$ statistical aspects, deep theorems obtained at a later time in 1967, 2006 and 2009, themselves initiated by the famous {Gleason Theorem} \cite{Gleason}, have elucidated a $QM$ peculiarity which definitely lacks any classical equivalent \cite{KSKC}.
+In effect, the statistical character of a quantum system is \emph{inherent} and manifest in the case of a single and simple quantum entity, in a radical contradistinction to the classical situation where it always reflects a lack of knowledge on a system endowed with a large number of degrees of freedom.

 In this way, the fundamental character of quantum laws became unquestionable.
 Not only because of the formal simplicity of the theory, the accuracy of its predictions, elementary systems included, but also because of an aspect of the quantum theory which is hardly ever evoked, that is,